atesgoral/ates.dev/src/posts/2025-01-12-accurate-benchmarking/index.md

 alternative piece of code).

 This might be a well-known approach, and there may be better methods.
-But it is a method I indepdently came up with and used in the past.
+But it is a method I independently came up with and used in the past.

 ### The premise